TheOdinProject/curriculum/rails/sessions_cookies_authentication.md

 The `before_action` method takes the symbol of the method to run before anything else gets run in the controller.
 If it returns `false` or `nil`, the request will not succeed.

-You can specify to only apply the filter for specific actions by specifying the `only` option, e.g. `before_action :require_login, :only => [:edit, :update]`.
+You can specify to only apply the filter for specific actions by specifying the `only` option, e.g. `before_action :require_login, only: [:edit, :update]`.
 The opposite applies by using the `:except` option... it will run for all actions except those specified.

 You'll want to hide your filter methods behind the `private` designation so they can only be used by that controller.